 About deployment gateways

-If you want to deploy your stack in a DMZ, you should prepare a bastion server which enables you to connect to your DMZ.
-You should define a Deployment Gateway in your Cloud66 account and specify the information of the bastion server, then you will be able to deploy your stack in the DMZ.
+If you want to deploy your application in a DMZ, you should prepare a bastion server which enables you to connect to your DMZ.
+You should define a Deployment Gateway in your Cloud 66 account and specify the information of the bastion server, then you will be able to deploy your application in the DMZ.

-Team members should have Edit Deploy Gateways access rights to be able to use the deployment gateway.
+Team members must have Edit Deploy Gateways access rights to be able to use the deployment gateway.

-How to deploy your stack behind the gateway server
+How to deploy your application behind a gateway server